 A company’s assets can be mortgaged in favor of holders of debentures to issue mortgage debentures.
 However, there is no option of mortgaging assets in favor of equity shareholders.

 Difference between Debenture vs. Bond

-The term bond and debentures are used interchangeably.
+The terms bond and debentures are used interchangeably.
 But, there are some thin line differences between the two.
-The very basic difference is that bonds are secured but the debentures are not.
-So, the bonds will bear less risk and therefore have less interest rate too.
-On the other hand, debentures are completely dependent on the default risk of the borrower, hence the interest rates are high.
-For detailed understanding refer.
-Bond Vs. Debenture
+The very basic difference is that bonds are secured, but debentures are not.
+So, the bonds will bear less risk and therefore have less interest rates too.
+On the other hand, debentures are entirely dependent on the borrower’s default risk; hence, the interest rates are high.
+For a detailed understanding, refer.
+Bond Vs. Debenture.

-A debenture is an important source of raising money for long-term financial needs of the company.
+A debenture is an important source of raising money for the long-term financial needs of the company.
 Though it raises a considerable proportion of the capital, it is not the only source.
-Bank loans, equity shares, and bonds are also used by companies to raise money.
-A company should understand the differences between the various sources of long-term debt and decide the most suitable one after a complete consideration.
+Companies also use bank loans, equity shares, and bonds to raise money.
+A company should understand the differences between the various sources of long-term debt and decide on the most suitable one after a complete consideration.

 Read about the Benefits and Disadvantages of Debentures.